victor999/easycnc/README.md

 machinekit extension for beaglebone custom CNC controller

-This configuration drives a standard 4-axis 3D printer using the PRU for high speed step/dir pulse generation and a CRAMPS driver board.
+This configuration drives a standard 4-axis 3D printer using the PRU for high speed step/dir pulse generation and a Easy CNC driver board.

 There are currently no limit switches configured, so adjust the MIN_LIMIT and MAX_LIMIT axis settings in the ini file if your printer has less than